mca-gif/vagrant-lamp/README.md

 Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
 Username: root
 Password: root
+Password can be modified through `MYSQL_PW` variable defined in top of provision.sh.

 Technical Details
 -----------------